2014 Hong Kong protests: Police assault Ken Tsang

 Local television channel TVB broadcast footage of Civic Party member Ken Tsang being assaulted by police.
 He was carried off with his hands tied behind his back; then, while one officer kept watch, a group of about six officers punched, kicked and stamped on him for about four minutes.
 Journalists complained that they too had been assaulted.
 The video provoked outrage; Amnesty International joined others in calling for the officers to be prosecuted.
 In response, Secretary for Security Lai Tung-kwok said that "the officers involved will be temporarily removed from their current duties."
 They were convicted and jailed in 2017 and Tsang commenced a claim for damages against the Commissioner of Police.

 At 5 am on 17 October, police cleared the barricades and tents at the Mong Kok site and opened the northbound side of Nathan Road to traffic for the first time in three weeks.
 In the early evening, at least 9000 protesters tried to retake the northbound lanes of the road.
-The police claimed that 15 officers sustained injuries.
+According to police, 15 officers sustained injuries.
 There were at least 26 arrests, including photojournalist Paula Bronstein.
 Around midnight, the police retreated and the suffragists re-erected barricades across the road.

 On Sunday, 19 October, police used pepper spray and riot gear to contain the protesters in Mong Kok.
 Martin Lee, who was at the scene, said that "triad elements" had initiated scuffles with police "for reasons best known to themselves".
 The police had arrested 37 protesters that weekend; the government said that nearly 70 people had been injured.
 At night, two pro-democracy lawmakers, Fernando Cheung and Claudia Mo, appeared at Mong Kok to mediate between the suffragists and the police, leading to a lowering of tensions as the police and suffragists each stepped back and widened the buffer zone.
 No clashes were reported for the night.

 On 20 October, a taxi drivers' union and the owner of CITIC Tower were granted a court injunction against the occupiers of sections of several roads.
 In his first interview to international journalists since the start of the protests, CY Leung said that Hong Kong had been "lucky" that Beijing had not yet intervened in the protests, and repeated Chinese claims that "foreign forces" were involved.
 He defended Beijing's stance on screening candidates.
 He said that open elections would result in pressure on candidates to create a welfare state, arguing that "If it's entirely a numbers game – numeric representation – then obviously you'd be talking to half the people in Hong Kong [that] earn less than US$1,800 a month [the median wage in HK].
 You would end up with that kind of politics and policies."
 A SCMP comment by columnist Alex Lo said of this interview: "Leung has set the gold standard on how not to do a media interview for generations of politicians to come."